paymill/paymill-oxid-4.6/README.md

 # Error handling

-In case of any errors turn on the debug mode in the PAYMILL payment method configuration.
+In case of any errors turn on the debug mode in the PAYMILL module settings.
 Open the javascript console in your browser and check the debug messages during the checkout process.

 # Logging

-- If you enable logging in the plugin configuration make sure that log.txt inside the plugin directory is writable by your web server.
-Otherwise logging information will not be stored to the logfile.
-- You can access the logging within your administration backend under Paymill -> Log
+You can access the logging within your administration backend under **PAYMILL > PAYMILL log**

 # Notes about the payment process

-Fast Checkout: Fast checkout can be enabled by selecting the option in the PAYMILL Basic Settings.
+Fast Checkout: Fast checkout can be enabled by selecting the option in the PAYMILL module Settings.
 If any customer completes a purchase while the option is active this customer will not be asked for data again.
 Instead a reference to the customer data will be saved allowing comfort during checkout.

 The payment is processed when an order is placed in the shop frontend.